adrem1/block_data_analyses/README.md

 ## General considerations
 i.
 The queries used to fetch all required datasets are provided here for independent data generation or checking.
-Most of the Koios queries are well within the free tier daily limits for Koios, but the stake data are not and will have to be pulled over multiple days (to saty within free tier limits.
+Most of the Koios queries are well within the free tier daily limits for Koios.

 ii.
+In every analysis folder you'll find all queries and scripts needed for it.
+Koios queries should be run first, to fetch data from Cardano.
+Then you can proceed with the analyses (either your own, or following mine).

+iii.
 In the R scripts provided the expected directory structure is the following:

 > YOUR-WORKING-DIRECTORY/data/DATAFILES

 This can be modified if not suitable, but data import instructions will need to reflect the changes.

-iii.
+iv.
 I have conducted several separate analyses, and organised the required files accordingly.
-For those interested in replicating or modifying these analyses, please don't hesitate to ask if you find my presentations confusing.
+For those interested in replicating or modifying these analyses, please don't hesitate to ask if you find how I organised this repo confusing.

 ## About the analyses
 The results of the analyses are presented with commentary on the Cardano Forum: